Mr Charles Witzel

 My primary research interests relate to HIV in men who have sex with men (MSM) in the UK, as well as the health services which support this group.
 I'm also broadly interested in social constructions of risk behaviour, ethnographic methods for health research, harm reduction in health promotion and peer led models of care.

-I'm currently working on a 5-year NIHR funded programme grant called PANTHEON in which I am conducting formative research to inform the design of an RCT delivering HIV self-testing to MSM in England.
-I also hold a grant from the Wellcome Trust to research the barriers and motivators to HIV Pre-Exposure Prophylaxis programmes for black MSM in London.
+I'm currently working on a 5-year NIHR funded programme grant called PANTHEON in which I am conducting mixed methods research alongside an RCT delivering HIV self-testing to MSM in England.